-RVers aren’t much for want in this world.
-Most of the times all they need is a good rig, good company and a good view.
+All you need for a good RV experience is a good rig, good company, and a good view.
 While we can’t help you with the first two, we sure can help to find you a good view.
 There are many parks that have great views nearby but we wanted something where you can walk out of your RV to immediately greet the scenery.

-I've compiled nine of these RV parks with a view so you can find a place to settle down and witness the beauty and scenery that Mother Nature provides.
+Here's a list of nine of RV parks with a view so you can find a place to settle down and witness the beauty and scenery that Mother Nature provides.

 Let’s start out west and head east.